Loadstringl/YEW-FREE-HUB/README.md

 task.spawn(function()
     while true do
         task.wait(2)
-        if skinChanger then applySkinChanger(selectedSword) end
+        if skinChanger and selectedSword ~= "" then applySkinChanger(selectedSword)
+        end
-        if playerSkinChanger then applyPlayerSkin(selectedPlayerSkin) end
+        if playerSkinChanger then
+            applyPlayerSkin(selectedPlayerSkin)
+        end
     end
 end)